Zone Look-up Map

 - Special manufacturing: Involves processes or chemicals regulated by federal regulations

-The City's Environmental Health Department and Air Quality Control Board will still be responsibile for reviewing, approving, and issuing air quality permits that meet federal EPA standards.
+The City's Environmental Health Department and Air Quality Control Board is responsible for reviewing, approving, and issuing air quality permits that meet federal EPA standards.

-Compassionate Use Act).- For zones that allow this use, see Table 4-2-1 Retail Sales in the Commercial Uses Category for General retail uses for small, medium, and large.
+- For zones that allow this use, see Table 4-2-1 Retail Sales in the Commercial Uses Category for General retail uses for small, medium, and large retail facilities.

-- See Section 7-1 for definitions, including the size difference for small, medium, and large.
+- See Section 7-1 for definitions, including the size difference for small, medium, and large retail facilities.

 - Cannabis retail – Applies to selling recreational cannabis as regulated by the State of New Mexico (Sections 26-2C-1 to 26-2C-42 NMSA 1978 = New Mexico Cannabis Regulation Act).